Central Illinois' On-Line Broadcast Museum

 (YouTube and IHSA)

-"Arthur Godfrey's Talent Scouts" was an early version of "American's Got Talent" or any of the other recent-day talent contest shows.
-Some of the talents discovered on "Talent Scouts" included Pat Boone(and before you dismiss it entirely), The McGuire Sisters, and even Johnny Nash(who had the hit "I Can See Clearly Now" which went to number one on the pop charts in 1972!).
+"Arthur Godfrey's Talent Scouts" was an early version of "American's Got Talent" or any other recent-day talent contest shows.
+Some of the talents discovered on "Talent Scouts" included Pat Boone(and before you dismiss it entirely), The McGuire Sisters, and even Johnny Nash(who had the hit "I Can See Clearly Now," which went to number one on the pop charts in 1972!).

 (YouTube)

 CBS had a near-monopoly on the Top Shows of the era.
 Certainly, WCIA had the right idea when the negotiation for network affiliation was done.
-Among the top-rated shows of the era included "George Burns and Gracie Allen" which ran on CBS from 1950 to 1958.
-Many times George would turn to the camera and address the audience with a cigar in hand after some silly thing that Gracie would say.
+Among the top-rated shows of the era included "George Burns and Gracie Allen," which ran on CBS from 1950 to 1958.
+George would often turn to the camera and address the audience with a cigar after some silly thing that Gracie would say.
 This show also had the "show about nothing" formula and based many episodes on some little thing that happened to Gracie.
-Sponsors included Carnation Instant Dry Milk which showed up many times as set decoration (product placement) in the sponsored episode.
+Sponsors included Carnation Instant Dry Milk, which often appeared as set decoration (product placement) in the sponsored episode.

 (YouTube)

-Here is a complete episode of the classic CBS sitcom/Variety Show "The Lucky Strike Program Starring Jack Benny" as broadcast on CBS and WCIA in May of 1955.
+Watch a complete episode of "The Lucky Strike Program Starring Jack Benny" on YouTube, as originally broadcast on CBS and WCIA in May 1955.

-The History of the CBS logo was used after 1951 and seen on WCIA after the station signed on in 1953.
-Charles Osgood has the story.
+The CBS logo has a history dating back to 1951 and was first seen on WCIA when the station signed on in 1953.
+Charles Osgood shares the story on YouTube. on YouTube.

 WCIA Expands Its Broadcast Day

 WCIA was gradually expanding its broadcast day within a very short time.
-On December 7, 1953, WCIA would sign on at 5:30 pm instead of 6 pm, then the following week sign on would be moved another half hour ahead to 4:30 pm.
-The schedule would be filled by two DuMont programs, “Captain Video” and “Marge and Jeff.”
-“Marge and Jeff” was described as being “a home situation comedy for the entire family.”
-The addition of “Better Living” to the WCIA “live” in-studio production would help to expand the schedule once again beginning on December 14.
+On December 7, 1953, WCIA would sign on at 5:30 pm instead of 6 pm, then the following week, sign-on would be moved another half hour ahead to 4:30 pm.
+Two DuMont programs would fill the schedule, “Captain Video” and “Marge and Jeff.”
+“Marge and Jeff” was described as “a home situation comedy for the entire family.”
+Adding “Better Living” to the WCIA “live” in-studio production would help expand the schedule once again beginning on December 14.

-By the end of December 1953, WCIA extended the broadcast day once again.
+By the end of December 1953, WCIA extended the broadcast day again.
 From a sign-on each weekday afternoon at 4:30 pm, the daily sign-on was moved to 2 pm.
-The additional broadcast time would include an afternoon film feature “at 2 pm, followed by the game show “On Your Account” with host Wynn Elliott would air at 3:30 pm would come from NBC.
-“Better Living” would air at 4 pm.
+The additional broadcast time would include an afternoon film feature “at 2 pm, followed by the game show “On Your Account” with host Wynn Elliott, which would air at 3:30 pm would come from NBC.
+“Better Living” will air at 4 pm.

 A Selection of Syndicated